moonself/Vencord-Repos/README.md

 # Memberlist Hover
-### Collapses the member list with a minimalistic style and expands it on hover.
+Collapses the member list with a minimalistic style and expands it on hover
 ```css
 @import url('https://raw.githubusercontent.com/lithwack/Vencord-Repos/refs/heads/main/Memberlist%20Hover');
 ```